feripratama/workbench/README.md

 ),
 ```

-> Note: If we are using Laravel version 5.5 or later, through the feature `Discovery Packages`, we can skip above step.
+> _Note: If we are using Laravel version 5.5 or later, with the feature `Discovery Packages`, we can skip above step._

 **Step 3 - Publish the configuration file.**